wvlet/airframe/docs/airframe-jmx.md

 ---
 id: airframe-jmx
-title: airframe-jmx: JMX Application Monitor
+title: "airframe-jmx: JMX Application Monitor"
 ---

 airframe-jmx enables exposing application information through JMX so that you can check the running state of an application outside JVM.
 For example, you can